-Phlegethon - Wikipedia In Greek mythology, the river Phlegethon (Ancient Greek: Φλεγέθων, lit 'flaming') or Pyriphlegethon (Πυριφλεγέθων, 'fire-flaming') was one of the five rivers in the infernal regions of the underworld, along with the rivers Styx, Lethe, Cocytus, and Acheron
+Phlegethon - Wikipedia In Greek mythology, the river Phlegethon (Ancient Greek: Φλεγέθων, lit 'flaming') or Pyriphlegethon (Πυριφλεγέθων, 'fire-flaming') is one of the five rivers in the infernal regions of the underworld, along with the rivers Styx, Lethe, Cocytus, and Acheron

 Phlegethon - Greek Myth Wikia The Phlegethon is the ancient fire (or lava) river in Greek Mythology In Greek mythology, the river Phlegethon or Pyriphlegethon was one of the five rivers in the infernal regions of the underworld, along with the rivers Styx, Lethe, Cocytus, and Acheron